eugeneshanga/hiringTool/README.md

   rest — generate one with
   `python3 -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"`;
   rotating it invalidates every stored refresh token).
+- `database.env` also controls outbound email (see `backend/email_sender.py`):
+  `EMAIL_PROVIDER` — `console` (default; logs the email instead of sending, no external account needed) or `postmark`.
+When set to `postmark`, also set `POSTMARK_SERVER_TOKEN` (Postmark dashboard → your Server → API Tokens) and `EMAIL_FROM_ADDRESS` (must be a verified Sender Signature, or an address on a verified Sender Domain, in that same Postmark server — unverified senders get rejected).
+A brand-new Postmark account starts in trial mode, which can only deliver to recipients on the same domain as `EMAIL_FROM_ADDRESS` until you request full sending approval from Postmark.
 - `frontend/.env` — `VITE_API_URL`, the backend's address.

 Neither file is committed (see `.gitignore`); both have `.example`-style